-OK, so fast forward through the years (and plenty of tears – oh, and whining): Hannah graduated from high school and guess what?
+OK, so fast forward through the years (and plenty of tears – oh, and whining): Our oldest graduated from high school and guess what?
 She did not like math.
 She even had to REPEAT some really easy basics.
 Oh yes, I took her back to addition and subtraction.
 In the SIXTH GRADE.
 And she did algebra TWICE.
 There were glimmers of math-like, like when she tried Teaching Textbook’s Algebra II and Geometry and actually loved it (for a little while).
 But oh my goodness, Teaching Textbooks didn’t have a higher level math ready yet.
 And you’ve heard the stories on those super rigorous homeschooling boards about Teaching Textbooks, I’m sure.
 How non-rigorous it is.
 How….(let’s whisper here) it will damage your child’s ability to do math at a higher level in college and hence destroy her future chances.
 The math love petered out due to the unavailability of more Teaching Textbook levels… and horrors!
-Hannah didn’t even take a math course during her 12th grade year.
+She didn’t even take a math course during her 12th grade year.

 Did I fail?
-Was Hannah’s future destroyed?
+Was her future destroyed?

-No. Hannah was successful in her college math classes and tutored high school math through a charter school.
+No. She was successful in her college math classes and tutored high school math through a charter school.
 Take that Teaching Textbooks haters!
 Take that worries that plagued me!
-Not only did Hannah received great grades in math, she actually taught it to other homeschool students and got paid to do so!
+Not only did she receive great grades in math, she actually taught it to other homeschool students and got paid to do so!
 Was it because I finally found Teaching Textbooks and helped her enjoy math for the first time?
 That might be a small part of it, but certainly is not the entire reason.
 I think it’s more about the fact that she was allowed to go at her own pace, repeat things when necessary, and I taught her something more important than loving a school subject.
 I taught her to learn.
 I taught her to know how to figure something out herself, when she really needs to.
 I taught her to love God and depend on him when the going gets tough (or math needs to be learned, lol).
 That wasn’t in any curriculum or program or schedule.
 That was just in me, loving her, believing in her and encouraging her, even when she hated math.

 Take a deep breath!